lucaspalmeira/Tutorials/QMMM_AMBER_QUICK.md

             resseq=line[22:26].strip()
             atoms.append((serial,int(resseq) if resseq.isdigit() else None,x,y,z))

-# try match by atom serials first, else by residue numbers
 coords=[(x,y,z) for (s,rs,x,y,z) in atoms if s in iqm_list]
 if not coords:
     coords=[(x,y,z) for (s,rs,x,y,z) in atoms if rs in iqm_list]